Gradient and Newton Boosting for Classification and Regression

 It has been empirically observed that damping the update in \eqref{boostupdate} results in increased predictive accuracy \citep{friedman2001greedy}.
 This means that the update in \eqref{boostupdate} is replaced with

-where the shrinkage parameter $\nu$ is a often denoted as learning rate.
+where $\nu$ is a shrinkage parameter or learning rate.
 The parameter $\nu$ can be thought of as a regularization parameter.
-Under additional assumptions, one can show \citep{efron2004least,zhao2007stagewise} that when the parameter $\nu$ goes to zero, the obtained solutions correspond to the set of Lasso \citep{tibshirani1996regression} solutions.
+Under additional assumptions, one can show for linear base learners that when the parameter $\nu$ goes to zero, the obtained solutions correspond to the set of Lasso solutions \citep{efron2004least,zhao2007stagewise}.

-The main tuning parameters of boosting algorithms are then the number of boosting iterations $M$ and the shrinkage parameter $\nu$.
-These tuning parameters and also the ones for the base learners presented in the following can be chosen by minimizing a performance measure on a validation dataset, by cross-validation, or using an appropriate model selection criterion.
+The main tuning parameters of boosting algorithms are thus the number of boosting iterations $M$ and the shrinkage parameter $\nu$.
+These tuning parameters and also the ones for the base learners presented in the following can be chosen by minimizing a performance measure on a validation dataset, using cross-validation, or using an appropriate model selection criterion.